-The CIDPS of Kericho and Narok are missing.
-This seems to be a problem of lacking access to information in these counties.
-The International Budget Partnership has also mentioned they were not able to see the Narok CIDP.
+The CIDPs of Kericho and Narok of 2013 to 2017 have been missing from the start.
+This seems to raise a critical question of access to information in these counties.
+The International Budget Partnership IBP has also mentioned they were not able to see the Narok CIDP.

-Please inquire at the county administration how the general public may access the CIDP of both Narok and Kericho County.
+Please inquire at the county administration how the media and the general public may access the CIDP of both Narok and Kericho County if indeed they were developed.

 If you report about good governance or corruption, you need reliable sources.
 In many cases these sources are texts, tables, spreadsheets.
 Many are pdf files and some are in word documents in various websites.
 The texts can be long.
 Very long.
 Journalists do not have much time to read through all the text.